ScottJams/scottjams.github.io/index.markdown

 I will demonstrate my use of **spatial sound** to create interesting atmospheres.

 I will demonstrate **dynamic audio** such as tying sound effects to footstep animations and checking the ground type to play contextual audio.

-## UI and Menus

-I will demonstrate various **UI and menu elements**, such as radial menus, health displays and pause/start menus.

 ## Other development experience